 For a full publication list and access to reprints please see my lab’s webpage

-Worthy, D.A., & Maddox, W.T. (in press).
+Worthy, D.A., & Maddox, W.T.
+(2014).
 A Comparison Model of Reinforcement-Learning and Win-Stay-Lose-Shift Decision-Making Processes: A Tribute to W.K.
 Estes.
 Journal of Mathematical Psychology.
 (Special issue honoring W.K.
 Estes).

 Worthy, D.A., Pang, B.*, & Byrne, K.A.* (2013).
 Decomposing the roles of perseveration and expected value representation in models of the Iowa Gambling Task.
 Frontiers in Human Neuroscience, 4:640 (Special Topic – IGT: 20 Years After).